open-io/oio-sds/Variables.md

 ### server.fd_max_passive

-> Set to 0 for an automatic detection
+> Maximum number of incoming connections.
+Set to 0 for an automatic detection (50% of available file descriptors).

  * default: **0**
  * type: guint